acceleratedscience/omgui-frontend/readme/file-formats.md

 - **`mmol.json`** - Macromolecule data (at this time only proteins are supported)
 - **`molset.json`** - A set of small molecules or macromolecules

+> [!CAUTION]
+> Our molecule file formats are in beta.
+We are working on a more advanced and established data structure, which will eventually replace the data strcutured listed below.
+Please keep this in mind when integrating OpenAD into your workflow.

 <br>

 ### 1. Small molecules: `mol.json`